• Skip to main content

 The author clearly did his research before writing this novel.
 It is very convincing – it makes you believe you are in 1135 England.

-Last week I was swept away on a spontaneous trip to the south coast of England.
+Last week I went on a spontaneous trip to the south coast of England.
 The airplane landed in Exeter and we took a taxi to our destination in Plymouth.

 The whole time I was in Plymouth I was admiring the architecture from a completely different perspective.

-I could visualise the people behind each and every stone the buildings were constructed of.
+I could visualise the people behind each and every stone.
 I could imagine the thought processes and passion that went behind the design of each and every detail.

 My imagination ran riot.

-Surprisingly, an internet search for horsebread recipes came up with nothing even remotely authentic.
+Surprisingly, an internet search for horsebread recipes came up with nothing even remotely authentic (or at least it did back in 2014).

-Paul Newman, author of Daily Life in the Middles Ages (2001) explains why: he says virtually no bread recipes remain from the Middle Ages because bread making was so commonplace the recipe didn’t need to be written down.
+Paul Newman, author of Daily Life in the Middles Ages (2001) explains why.
+Newman says virtually no bread recipes remain from the Middle Ages because bread making was so commonplace the recipe didn’t need to be written down.
 It would have been like writing down the recipe for boiling water.

 Bread was made by bakers, not chefs, and it was the chefs who recorded recipes.

 Newman says, “Whatever the recipe, the basic ingredients for bread have remained the same: a powdered starch (usually a flour made from wheat, spelt, rye, barley or other grain), a liquid (water or milk), salt and a rising agent.
-By far, yeast was the most common leavening for bread but easy to use dry yeasts like we have today did not exist.
+By far, yeast was the most common leavening for bread, but today’s easy-to-use dry yeasts did not exist.

-Instead, old dough (which is still used in traditional “sourdough” bread) or “barm” (a liquid process of fermenting grain mash into beer) were used to start bread dough rising.
+Instead, old dough (as used in sourdough bread) or “barm” (a liquid process of fermenting grain mash into beer) were used.

-Besides the basic ingredients, oats, nuts, dried fruits, and even beans and lentils were sometimes added in for flavour and texture or to act as fillers when grain was in short supply.
+It had basic ingredients such as oats, nuts, dried fruits, and even beans.
+Lentils were sometimes added in for flavour and texture, or to act as fillers when grain was in short supply.

-Bean breads were usually served to horses but people would eat them as well if no better bread was available.”
+Bean bread was usually served to horses but people would eat them as well if no better bread was available.”

-novelfoodMy research found that sometimes the grains were ground with the legumes.
-Wikipedia says dried yellow split peas were often used and so I set to work to recreate the recipe with what I could source.
+Sometimes the grains were ground with legumes, often dried yellow split peas, and with this information, I set to work to recreate the recipe.

 My first stop was our local wholefoods shop where I remember seeing pea flour for sale.
 They didn’t have pea flour at this time, but they did have some Dove’s Farm English Wholegrain Heritage Flour and some chickpea (gram) flour.

-The heritage flour is interesting: it is a blend of grains grown in the 16th/17th centuries.
-The shop proprietor told me the reason she’d sold pea flour when I saw it ages ago was that she’d been on a historic bread making course and she used it then.
+Heritage flour is interesting: it is a blend of grains grown in the 16th/17th centuries.
+The shop proprietor told me the reason she’d sold pea flour when I saw it ages ago was that she’d used it a historic bread-making course.

-Dried yellow split peas were what they ground, she said, and people on coastal communities flavoured their bread with dried seaweed instead of salt.
+Dried yellow split peas were what they ground, she said.
+People in coastal communities flavoured their bread with dried seaweed instead of salt.

 Salt would have been an unaffordable luxury for the poor.

-For the meal, I donned my most medieval dress – a floor-length, embroidered, swishy brown affair, and I asked everyone eat out of clay bowls with wooden spoons.
-To serve, I found some Noble English craft lager in our local supermarket made with hops dating back to the 800s.
-That was authentic as I could make it, in 2014 in Shetland.
+For the meal, I donned my most medieval dress – a floor-length, embroidered, swishy brown affair.
+I asked everyone to eat out of clay bowls with wooden spoons.
+To accompany, Noble English craft lager made with hops dating back to the 800s.

-We loved every bite of our dinner.
-I was pleasantly surprised at how much we enjoyed the horsebread and simple stew, washed down with lager, considering the basic seasoning and ingredients.
+We loved every bite of our dinner, considering the basic ingredients.
 The bread was very filling, and at first, when everyone was quite hungry it was really flavoursome.
 Then, as we began to fill up the split pea flavour became a little overpowering.
-However, if I was a starving peasant in the English Middle Ages I reckon I would have been grateful to have such a filling meal.
+If I was a starving peasant I likely would have been grateful for such a filling meal.

 Mediaeval Horsebread